 Dividend = Divisor × Quotient + Remainder

 In an ideal scenario, the remainder is zero, meaning the dividend can be perfectly divided into equal parts by the divisor.
-However, when the remainder is not zero, it represents the amount left over after the division.
+Even so, when the remainder is not zero, it represents the amount left over after the division.
 This equation is the cornerstone of understanding how division works and how these terms relate to each other.

 From a mathematical perspective, division can be seen as the inverse operation of multiplication.
 Just as subtraction undoes addition, division undoes multiplication.
-For example, if 5 × 4 = 20, then 20 ÷ 4 = 5.
+As an example, if 5 × 4 = 20, then 20 ÷ 4 = 5.
 This inverse relationship highlights the interconnectedness of these basic arithmetic operations and their importance in solving mathematical problems.

 Historical Context